Critical Analysis of a Jewish Leader: Gideon the Judge

 Gideon s heart in preparation for his role in Israel s imminent redemption from

-Gideon, however, consistently rebels against the destiny G-d has set for
+will follow.
+Gideon, however, consistently rebels against the destiny G-d has

-him.
-At every turn, G-d strengthens Gideon, yet Gideon responds by
+set for him.
+At every turn, G-d strengthens Gideon, yet Gideon responds

 willing to keep His Word.